Visually exciting, experimental ranges

 British designers and architects, known to challenge the multidisciplinary boundaries of design, architecture and art.

 Edward Barber and Jay Osgerby, founders of the London-based studio that takes their names, joined the Mutina team in 2013 with the Mews range.
-They renovated the collaboration with Puzzle and launched Lane and Primavera in 2018.
+They renovated the collaboration with Puzzle and launched Primavera in 2018.

 Barber and Osgerby opened their London-based studio in 1996, after graduating from the Royal College of Art.
 Their multidisciplinary approach pushes the boundaries of industrial design, architecture and art.
 Their works include collections for Knoll, Vitra, B & B Italia, Cappellini, Venini and Flos, limited edition pieces and commissions such as the London 2012 Olympic Torch and the £2 coin designed for the Royal Mint.

 The first extensive monograph on the pair was published by Rizzoli New York in 2011.
 They are both Royal Designers for Industry (RDI) and Honorary Doctors of Art.
-Their work is included in the permanent collections of museums all around the world, such as V&A and Design Museum in London, the Metropolitan Museum of Art in New York and Chicago’s Art Institute.
+Their work is included in the permanent collections of museums all around the world, such as the V&A and Design Museum in London, the Metropolitan Museum of Art in New York and Chicago’s Art Institute.

 Ronan & Erwan Bouroullec